composablesys/collabs/docs/src/quick_start.md

 import { WebSocketNetwork } from "@collabs/ws-client";
 ```

 - [@collabs/collabs](TODO) is Collabs's main package.
-It contains all of the collaborative data structures, such as [CCounter](TODO).
+It contains all of the library's collaborative data structures, such as [CCounter](TODO).
 It also contains [CRuntime](TODO), which you use to make a Collabs _document_: a group of Collabs that are shared together.
 - The other packages are optional [network and storage providers](TODO), described [below](#network-and-storage-providers).
 These help you sync Collabs documents with remote collaborators and store them locally.

 #### Collaborative Counter